-The cache is defined once with proxy_cache_path in the http context, which sets the disk location and allocates a shared memory zone for cache metadata.
+The cache is defined once with proxy_cache_path in the http context, where Nginx sets the disk location and allocates a shared memory zone for cache metadata.
 A proxied location then enables that zone with proxy_cache, while proxy_cache_valid supplies fallback TTL rules and $upstream_cache_status shows whether a request was a cache MISS, HIT, or intentional BYPASS.

 Caching must stay aligned with how the upstream response varies.
 Responses with Set-Cookie are not cached by default, while pages that depend on Authorization, locale cookies, tenant headers, or similar per-request inputs need bypass rules or a more specific proxy_cache_key to avoid serving the wrong content.
 Examples below use a packaged Linux layout with /etc/nginx/conf.d/, /etc/nginx/nginx.conf/, and the nginx systemd unit; when systemd is not managing the daemon, reload with sudo nginx -s reload instead.